gschmutz/bigdata-spark-workshop/03-spark-getting-started/README.md

 ### Upload Raw Data to MinIO

-First create a bucket for the data
+First create a new bucket `wordcount-bucket` for the data

 ```bash
 docker exec -ti minio-mc mc mb minio-1/wordcount-bucket
 ```

-And then copy the `big.txt` into the new bucket
+And then upload the `big.txt` into the new bucket

 ```bash
 docker exec -ti minio-mc mc cp /data-transfer/wordcount/big.txt minio-1/wordcount-bucket/raw-data/